core-coin/core-dev/README.md

 ## Contributing

-We welcome contributions to the CorePass Developer Hub!
+We welcome contributions to the Core Dev Developer Hub!
 Whether it's improving the documentation, fixing bugs, or adding new features, your contributions are greatly appreciated.

 ## License